iamkanishka/Angular-Featuers-Exploration-Part1/README.md

 12. Use of _ngFor Structural Directive for outputting in Lists
 13. Debug Angular Code in Browser using Source maps and also using Augury Extension
 14. Send Data from Parent to Child Component using Custom Properties with @Input
-15. Send Data from Child to parent Compoenent, Binding to Custom Events using @Output in Angular
+15. Send Data from Child to parent Compoenent, Binding to Custom Events using @Output